mbrsagor/service24/README.md

 ## Setup

-##### Dependencies / Prerequisites
+##### Dependencies
+> Prerequisites

 - Python 3.8.5
 - Django 3.0.5
 - MongoDB 4.0.14

 The following steps will walk you thru installation on a Mac.
-Linux should be similar.
+I think linux should be similar.
 It's also possible to develop on a Windows machine, but I have not documented the steps.
 If you've developed django apps on Windows, you should have little problem getting up and running.

 ###### On Mac